Learning-to-Defer with Expert-Conditional Advice: Experiments

-Table~\ref{tab:expert_hint} shows that the value of advice is strongly expert-dependent.
-Without retrieval, all three experts operate near chance.
-As soon as evidence is provided, their preferred actions diverge: DeBERTa is best with top-$1$ retrieval, whereas both LLMs prefer top-$5$, and the larger LLM benefits substantially more from it.
-This is precisely the regime targeted by our theory.
+The value of advice is strongly expert-dependent: on this three-class task, without retrieval all three experts hover around $33\%$ accuracy, but their preferred retrieval actions diverge---DeBERTa is best with top-$1$, whereas both LLMs prefer top-$5$ (full per-expert table in Appendix~\ref{app:exp_details}).

 Table~\ref{tab:fever_main} gives the main result.
-Our method achieves the lowest mean true loss for seven of the eight cost regimes.
-The gain is largest when advice is cheap: at $\lambda=0$, it improves over L2D by $0.064$.
-As advice cost grows, the advantage shrinks smoothly and the policy shifts toward no-query decisions; at $\lambda=10$ the method gracefully recovers the L2D baseline by ceasing to query entirely.

-Throughout the sweep, our method also remains below the best fixed expert--advice pair, confirming that the gain stems from input-dependent selection, not merely from access to a larger action set.
-The partial-randomization ablations reveal that both halves of the decision matter.
-Their relative ordering shifts with the cost regime: at low advice cost, randomizing the expert is more damaging; at high advice cost, randomizing the advice is.
-Crucially, the baseline that pairs a random expert with learned advice consistently outperforms the fully random policy.
-Because the expert is assigned at random, any improvement must come from the advice component adapting to whichever expert it is paired with --- evidence that the surrogate learns a genuinely expert-conditional advice strategy rather than a global preference for one retrieval action.
+Our method achieves the lowest mean true loss in seven of the eight cost regimes, with the largest gain at $\lambda=0$ ($0.064$ over L2D); as advice cost grows the policy shifts toward no-query decisions, and at $\lambda=10$ it recovers the L2D baseline.
+It also stays below the best fixed expert--advice pair throughout, confirming that the gain stems from input-dependent selection rather than from mere access to a larger action set.
+The partial-randomization ablations further show that both decision halves matter, and that \emph{Random $j$, learned $k$} beats fully random --- evidence that the surrogate learns a genuinely expert-conditional advice strategy rather than a global retrieval preference.